|From Lasse Åberg’s book Souvenirs: A Glimpse of the World of Form that Flies Far Under the Radar of the Aesthetics.|

 “Why?” is the question one keeps asking, but what really takes the cake is another “installation” of three disgusting froggies – straight outta Wuhan wet market? – tippling away in a shady boozer, and this piece is vomiting kitsch all over itself.
 You wouldn’t believe it, but the name of the bar is Corona.

 Souvenirs at Dansmuseet in Stockholm through July 26, 2020.
-The museum is temporarily closed.
+Dansmuseet will reopen on September 1 without this exhibition.